How to Create a Virtual Application Package Using an App-V Package Accelerator

 Primary Feature Block.
 The Sequencer optimizes the package for streaming by rebuilding the primary feature block.

-If you do not want to configure the applications, click Skip this step, and to go to step 9 of this procedure, and then click Next.
+If you do not want to configure the applications, click Skip this step, and then click Next.

 On the Completion page, after you review the information that is displayed in the Virtual Application Package Report pane, click Close.